-The 2021 annual long-term incentive plan awards include two performance measures - relative total shareholder return (weighted at one-third of the total award value, half of which is based on performance against the S&P 500 Utilities Index and half of which is based on performance against the S&P 500 Index) and EPS growth (weighted at one-third of the total award value).
+The 2021 annual long-term incentive plan awards include two performance measures - relative total shareholder return (weighted at one-third of the total award value, half of which is based on performance against the S&P 500 Index) and EPS growth (weighted at one-third of the total award value).
 The Compensation and Talent Development Committee measures performance against challenging targets in order to drive long-term growth and closely align executives' interests with those of our shareholders.